-In this guide, we evaluate what cars contain drain holes and we show you where to find these drains.
-We also answer whether you should drain these holes and we show you how to do it.
-At the end of our steps, we also talk about why you should be regularly inspecting the drain holes on your car doors.
+In this guide, I evaluate what cars contain drain holes, and show you where to find these drains.
+I also answer whether you should drain these holes, and show you how to do it.
+At the end of this guide, I also talk about why you should be regularly inspecting the drain holes on your car doors.

 What Are Car Door Drains?

 Car door drain holes exist to let trapped water out.
 If water gets trapped inside the drain holes, you will need to learn how to empty them.
 Thankfully, the steps are simple, requiring that you remove any debris that’s clogging up the holes.